Clare Castle community archaeology project

 On the final day of digging we came down onto two fairly substantial wall foundations from what is thought to be a Medieval house.
 This does not seem to be the castle residence that we thought might have been there, but something much rarer, so certainly something of note.

-Colm Donnelly and the team from QUB have now taken away all the finds for cleaning and study, and he will give a full talk on the project in Ballycastle towards the end of the 2024.
+Colm Donnelly and the team from QUB have now taken away all the finds for cleaning and study.
 For now we can only say that, while the castle has eluded us, we only opened two small trenches, so the evidence may still be there below the grass.
 The range of finds provides evidence for at least 6,000 years of human occupation in the immediate area!

 Our thanks to everyone who has been involved in the project, from the amazing landowners who generously allowed us to interrupt their lives, the great group of student archaeologists from QUB, all of the Ballycastle schools and the home schoolers who came out to participate, and our truly wonderful volunteers who came out every day to suffer the weather and help piece together another part of their local heritage.